 Biggest challenge in your racing effort?
 Budget!
 Budget!
 Budget!
 As serious as my world records are and as slick as my on-line appearance may make it seem, my husband Bill and I are very much a garage team.
 Just Bill and myself working on the bike on weekends and evenings, behind our modest house in our two-car garage.
 Friends pitch in now and then, but we do the vast majority of the work.
 We have sponsors for some of the main components such as the battery and motor, but most other costs are paid from one government salary and one graduate student stipend.
 We have to be very innovative to keep the cost down to a level we can afford.

 Is the KillaJoule really just a hobby?
 Yes, it is a really expensive hobby.
-I wouldn’t say that it is “just” a hobby, it has consumed all my spare time for the past five years.
-Both my husband Bill and myself work day jobs.
-Bill is a research engineer at the National Oceanic and Atmospheric Administration (NOAA) and I am a consultant in engineering and sustainability, among other things, so my plate is more than full.
+I wouldn’t say that it is “just” a hobby, it has consumed all my spare time for the past seven years.
+My day job is as a lecturer in mechanical engineering at the University of Auckland, New Zealand.
+Bill just retired from his position as research engineer at the National Oceanic and Atmospheric Administration (NOAA).

 Most important skill?
 Project management!
 There is a very important saying in racing: “To finish first, one must first finish.”
 If you are not ready when the race starts, you will not win.
 A race is a firm deadline, and it takes serious management skills and discipline to get everything done in time, particularly when you work only evening and weekends.
 My favorite saying is “Whatever I do today, I don’t have to do tomorrow”.
 That’s how I get so much done.